geckos-survey/gist-documentation/docs/usage/troubleshooting.md

 This behaviour has been reported on a handful of servers.
 If this happens to you, we suggest installing packages manually with the only package requirements of python=3.11 and numpy<1.27.
 If you are using conda, first install the packages listed in the environment YAML that are available on conda or conda forge, then install the rest with pip.

-Alternatively, you could try mamba (https://github.com/mamba-org/mamba).
+Alternatively, you could try [mamba](https://github.com/mamba-org/mamba).
 It’s built on conda so fully compatible but designed to be faster and more robust:

 ```py
 ## prioritize 'conda-forge' channel